w3c/webappsec-permissions-policy/permissions-policy-explainer.md

 ## A bit of history

-The ideas for permissions policy, and feature policy before it, came out of several needs that arose in the web platform space:
+The ideas for Permissions Policy, and Feature Policy before it, came out of several needs that arose in the web platform space:

 * It became apparent that some features are better off disabled by default in